 Green infrastructure is living and build systems designed to slow down, soak up and filter rain water where it falls rather than funneling it to our sewers and water treatment plants.
 Some green infrastructure is quite technical (such as infiltration trenches and green roofs) and some are as simple as trees and rain barrels.
 In order for the implementation of green infrastructure to really make an impact, it has to be adopted at scale.

-As much as Ecology Ottawa is pushing for the City of Ottawa to implement their green streets policy (to sign our petition click here) amongst other municipal-wide green infrastructure policies (to learn more about the state of green infrastructure in Ottawa click here), the vast majority of land in Ottawa is privately owned.
-This means that without residents and homeowners opting-in to green infrastructure in their yards, reaching transformative green infrastructure won’t be possible.
+As much as Ecology Ottawa is pushing for the City of Ottawa to implement their green streets policy (to sign our petition click here) amongst other municipal-wide green infrastructure policies (to learn more about the state of green infrastructure in Ottawa click here), the majority of land in Ottawa is privately owned.
+This means that without residents and homeowners opting-in to implement green infrastructure in their yards, reaching transformative green infrastructure won’t be possible.

-To learn more about this download our guide book!
+To learn more, download our guide book!